Status of this Document

 Add SHOULD be used when the entity exists in the source dataset, but was previously not available through the Entry Point and now is being made available in the stream.
 Situations where this might happen include, but are not limited to, change in permissions, end of an embargo, temporary removal and now being made available.

-A new Entry Point MAY choose to populate the stream with all existing entities.
+A new Entry Point stream MAY choose to populate the stream with all existing entities from the source dataset.
 In this case, the initial population of the stream with all existing entities SHOULD use Add.

 {